 There’s no doubt we’ve all seen pictures online of a beautiful pagoda next to Mt.
 Fuji yet no one seems to really know the name of this famous shrine.
 I remember coming back from my trip here and talking with a Japanese girl who’s hometown is in that same area and she’d never even heard of this place.
 Even prior to my visit there, the amount of information I found online was way less than I expected for a place that is seemingly so popular.

-Now mind you, it’s not exactly far to get to from Tokyo but the trip isn’t easy either.
-I was in Tokyo just couple months before I revisited again in May and I remember it being such a hassle to get to that my friend and I didn’t bother.
-So that may be why.
-If you’re looking to visit from Tokyo, you’ve been warned.
+Now mind you, it’s not exactly far to get to from Tokyo, but the trip isn’t easy either.
+I was in Tokyo just a couple months before I revisited again in May and I remember it being such a hassle to get to that my friend and I didn’t bother initially.
+Perhaps that’s the reason!

 3. Mt.
 Kachi Kachi Ropeway